Manshur7/Capstone-Project/index.md

 [2.Raspberry PI version 3B+](https://github.com/Manshur7/Capstone-Project/blob/master/Documentation/rpi3.png)

 #### Blog Entry #3 (2019/09/24)
-##### Welcome to week 4, during this week we had to plan a reasonable budget which contained the parts we were going to buy and was to be appeoved by our professor, Kristian Medri.
+##### Welcome to week 4, during this week we had to plan a reasonable budget which contained the parts we were going to buy and was to be approved by our professor, Kristian Medri.
 Below is a link to my detailed budget plan.

 [Project Budget](https://github.com/Manshur7/Capstone-Project/blob/master/Documentation/Budget.xlsx)